GillouH/Laboratory_previous/README.md

 ## Deployment / Installation

-This is a Visual Studio solution containing several projects: Server, Client Python, and LaboratoryTools.
+This project is configurated with Visual Studio and Visual Studio Code.
+It contais several modules: Server, Client Python, and LaboratoryTools.

 **With Visual Studio:** The solution is configured to launch the Server and the Client Python project in debug mode.
 Internal dependencies are already managed by Visual Studio.
+**With Visual Studio Code:** The solution has two debug configuration : on for the Server and an other for the Client Python project.
-**Without Visual Studio:** You need to copy LaboratoryTools/laboratoryTools folder in Server and/or Client folder depending on which project you want to run.
+**Without any of them:** You need to copy LaboratoryTools/laboratoryTools folder in Server and/or Client folder depending on which project you want to run.
 Then, you can run it.